Last updated on March 4th, 2021 at 11:09 am

 b) The new holding company acquires all, not just some, of the existing company’s issued share capital on a share for share exchange or under a scheme of arrangement.

 In such a scenario a company should also ideally seek HMRC clearance in advance.

-Individuals need to take care not to lose the ability to claim entrepreneurs’ relief following a share for share exchange if and when there is a future disposal of their new shareholding in the holding company.
-Entrepreneurs’ relief can be preserved in respect of a disposal of the newly acquired shares if:
+Individuals need to take care not to lose the ability to claim Business Asset Disposal Relief following a share for share exchange if and when there is a future disposal of their new shareholding in the holding company.
+Business Asset Disposal Relief can be preserved in respect of a disposal of the newly acquired shares if:

 a) The shares held in the old company (before the share for share exchange) were held for at least 24 months and were exchanged in return for at least 5% of the new holding company’s issued share capital;